roterrex/Draw_Sprite/src/ReadMe.txt

 tutorial avalible in wiki section of github

 if you wish to improve on the code email me here joel.perry@students.mq.edu.au with a proposal to be added as a contributor

+if you find a bug please report it within the github repo issues section